geerlingguy/ansible-role-nodejs/README.md

     nodejs_version: "0.10"

 The Node.js version to install.
 "0.10" is the default and works on all supported OSes.
-"0.12" is only supported on Debian/Ubuntu for now (see [this issue in the Nodesource repository](https://github.com/nodesource/distributions/issues/73)).
+"0.12" and "4.x" are supported on the latest Debian/Ubuntu systems, and somewhat on RHEL/CentOS 7, but are not as stable on n-1 OS releases.

     nodejs_forever: true